-A complimentary quick reference prepared for school board members and school administrators by the Ohio Council of School Board Attorneys' Executive Committee and the Ohio School Boards Association's Legal Services Division The idea to offer a helpful, complimentary desktop reference guide for school board members and school administrators originated with the members of the 2011 Ohio Council of School Board Attorneys (OCSBA) Executive Committee.
-Members of the 2014 OCSBA Executive Committee reviewed and revised the content, which is current through April 2014.
+The idea to offer a helpful, complimentary desktop reference guide for school board members and school administrators originated with the members of the 2011 Ohio Council of School Board Attorneys (OCSBA) Executive Committee.
+Members of the 2014 and 2017 OCSBA executive committees reviewed and revised the content, which is current through April 2017.
 This reference guide seeks to provide concise information describing the employment laws directly related to public school employment in Ohio.